OpenEvalProject/evals/manuscripts/elife-65552/v2/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/65552/elife-65552-fig2-v2.jpg)

-**Figure 2.:** SpymacCas9 recognizing NAA PAM.(A–F) DNA sequencing chromatogram of targeted loci with the ancBE4max (in A–D) or ancBE4max-SpymacCas9 (in E,F) and obtained C-to-T conversion efficiencies.
+**Figure 2.:** (A–F) DNA sequencing chromatogram of targeted loci with the ancBE4max (in A–D) or ancBE4max-SpymacCas9 (in E,F) and obtained C-to-T conversion efficiencies.
 (A) E62K mutation in Kras upon C-to-T conversion in kras reached 19% gene-editing efficiency.
 The other edited C led to a silent mutation CAG (Q) to CAA (Q).
 (B) Q8* mutation in Dmd upon C-to-T conversion in dmd reached 14% of gene-editing efficiency.
 (C) Q145* mutation in Sod2 upon C-to-T conversion in sod2 reached 64% of gene-editing efficiency.
 (D) W63* mutation in Rb1 upon C-to-T conversion in rb1 reached 21% for the C19 base, 79% for C17, and 75% for the C16 of gene-editing efficiency.
 (E) G13S mutation in Nras upon C-to-T conversion in nras reached 19% of gene-editing efficiency.
 (F) Q170* mutation in p53 upon C-to-T conversion in tp53 reached 16% of gene-editing efficiency.
 For (A, D–F), the reverse complement of the sgRNA sequence is shown.
 (A–F) The chromatograms correspond to the efficiency reported for the single embryos provided in the first column of Table 2.
 The numbers in the boxes represent the percentage of each base at that sequence position.
 In red are highlighted the base substitutions introduced by base editing, while the original sequence is in blue.
 The color code of the chromatogram is indicated in the upper left corner (Adenine green, Cytosine blue, Thymine red, and Guanine black).
 The distance from the PAM sequence of the targeted C base is indicated below each chromatogram.
 It is considered that the quantifications under 5% are due to the background signal from Sanger sequencing and are thus non-significant (Kluesner et al., 2018).

 It is interesting to note that in general all the cytidine bases present in the PAM [−19, –13] bp window can be edited by the CBE, with a higher efficiency for the cytidine bases located in the middle of this window while editing was below detection levels for cytidines located only 12 bp upstream (Figure 2D).
 With the use of ancBE4max CBE, these results highlight the importance of the cytidine distance from the PAM for efficient editing in zebrafish as shown previously in cell culture assays (Gaudelli et al., 2017).

-## Expanding gene-editing possibilities in zebrafish using a CBE recognizing NAA PAM
+### Expanding gene-editing possibilities in zebrafish using a CBE recognizing NAA PAM

 Due to the PAM-dependent restriction of the editing window, many mutations could not be generated so far.
 We therefore decided to expand the editing possibilities in zebrafish by associating SpymacCas9 recognizing NAA PAMs with the efficient conversion capacity of the ancBE4max.
 To this end, we replaced the PAM-interacting motif (PIM) domain of the SpCas9 with the one of the SpymacCas9 in the ancBE4max (Jakimo et al., 2018).
 The inserted PIM domain was codon optimized for zebrafish.
 Using this newly generated ancBE4max-SpymacCas9, we were able to reproduce the human G13S mutation in Nras oncogene in zebrafish in 2 out of 4 randomly analyzed embryo with up to 19% of efficiency reached in single embryo analysis (Figure 2E, Table 1, Table 2).
 We also introduced a stop codon by a C-to-T conversion in the tp53 gene in 1 out of 4 randomly analyzed embryo with 16% efficiency (Figure 2F, Table 1, Table 2).
 These results demonstrate that in addition to the classical NGG PAM it is now also possible to target NAA PAMs in zebrafish, thereby significantly expanding the range of cytidine bases that can be converted.
 For these new CBEs, we added a function in our script to choose the PAM recognized by the Cas9-D10A of the chosen CBE to generate the desired base editing (Source code 1).
 Together with the use of the ancBE4max and ancBE4max-SpymacCas9 CBE variants, we were now able to target mutations that could not be generated with the BE4-gam base editor and reproduce a wider range of human cancer mutations in zebrafish.

 Genetic alterations that lead to oncogene activation and/or tumor suppressor inactivation are responsible for tumorigenesis.
 It is indeed well-established that in cancer patients, a series of genetic mutations in tumor suppressor genes and/or oncogenes are combined to all together lead to the appearance of the disease (Dash et al., 2019).
 With these efficient genetic tools that are now established in zebrafish, we have the possibility to rapidly test precise combinations of mutations identified in cancer patients.

-## Precise gene editing in the cbl tumor suppressor gene for the generation of human disease phenotypes in zebrafish
+### Precise gene editing in the cbl tumor suppressor gene for the generation of human disease phenotypes in zebrafish

 With the technological advances in CRISPR/Cas9 gene editing, zebrafish has become an even more attractive system for modeling human genetic diseases.
 Among the chosen loci to test the efficiency of the BE4-gam, we targeted the tumor suppressor gene encoding for Cbl, an E3 ubiquitin ligase, that is found mutated in Noonan syndrome patients presenting short stature and other bone malformations among several other phenotypes (Martinelli et al., 2010).
 In human, activating mutations in the fibroblast growth factor receptor 3 (FGFR3) gene are a leading cause of dwarfism achondroplasia and related dwarf conditions.
 Indeed, FGFR3 hyperactivation triggers intracellular signaling within the chondrocytes of the growth plate which terminates its proliferation and bone growth (Harada et al., 2009).
 Interestingly, another study based on in vitro systems reported that some of these activating mutations in FGFR3 disrupt c-Cbl-mediated ubiquitination that serves as a targeting signal for lysosomal degradation and termination of receptor signaling (Cho et al., 2004).
 Using the CBE BE4-gam as previously described, we obtained up to 50% of gene-editing efficiency (Figure 3A, Table 1, Table 2), with 80% of the analyzed embryos showing the expected editing (n = 10 randomly analyzed embryos).
 Four of 15 adults carried the Cbl W577* mutation in germ cells and one of these carriers transmitted it to 28% of its F1 offspring (44 of 153 analyzed fish carried the mutation).
 The target sequence was analyzed in the F1 embryos and no INDELs were found (Figure 3B).
 The zygotic homozygous mutant fish (cbl−/−) deriving from the incross of two heterozygous parents (cbl+/−) did not develop any obvious phenotype and could be grown to adulthood.
 This could be due to the fact that in zebrafish, maternal factors stored as mRNAs and proteins in the egg can compensate for zygotic loss of function during embryonic stages.
 In order to obtain maternal-zygotic mutants (MZ cbl−/−) that lacked wild-type cbl mRNAs and proteins provided by the mother, cbl−/− mutant parents were incrossed.
 As controls, the cbl+/+ siblings of the cbl−/− mutant fish were incrossed in parallel.
 Interestingly, 24% of the MZ cbl−/− mutants displayed a significantly reduced overall growth and size by 3 months post-fertilization, while 100% of the progeny of the cbl+/+ sibling fish showed a normal body size (means: 2.7 cm for the wild-type controls and 1.96 cm for the dwarf MZ cbl−/−, Figure 3C,D).
 Furthermore, this dwarf phenotype was never observed in any of the fish derived from the incrosses of the wild-type stocks used to generate this mutant line, while it was observed in the progeny of two other crosses of the cbl−/− line.
 Although we cannot formally exclude the presence of a distinct maternal zygotic mutation linked to the cblW577* allele, our data strongly support the role of Cbl W577* in the observed phenotype.
 Four germline mutations located in the RING domain of Cbl (Q367P, K382E, D390Y, and R420Q) have been previously identified and associated to Noonan syndrome and related phenotypes (Martinelli et al., 2010).
 Our results are in line with the growth defect phenotypes observed in these patients and directly implicate Cbl loss-of-function as a cause of bone malformations in an animal model.
 In addition, a point mutation in zebrafish Cbl (H382Y) has been implicated in myeloproliferative disorders.
 Unlike our mutant, cblH382Y mutant fish do not survive to adulthood, suggesting that the CblW577* premature stop reported here may have different consequences on the multiple functions of Cbl (Peng et al., 2015).
 Although not lethal, it would be of interest to assess whether any hematopoietic defects are present in our MZ cbl−/− mutants or whether this phenotype is only linked to the CblH328Y substitution found in the LDD731 zebrafish mutant (Peng et al., 2015).
 Our model represents a powerful in vivo system to dissect the role of Cbl in bone morphogenesis and to explain the human phenotypes related to bone malformations.

 ![Figure 3.](https://cdn.elifesciences.org/articles/65552/elife-65552-fig3-v2.jpg)

-**Figure 3.:** cbl maternal zygotic mutant fish show a reduced growth phenotype.(A) DNA sequencing chromatogram of targeted cbl gene with the BE4-gam.
+**Figure 3.:** (A) DNA sequencing chromatogram of targeted cbl gene with the BE4-gam.
 W577* mutation in Cbl upon C-to-T conversion in cbl reached 50% for the C16 base and 35% for the C15 base of gene-editing efficiency.
 The chromatogram refers to the efficiency reported for the embryo provided in the first column of Table 2.
 The numbers in the boxes represent the percentage of each base at that sequence position.
 In red are highlighted the base substitutions introduced by base editing, while the original sequence is in blue.
 The color code of the chromatogram is indicated in the upper left corner (Adenine green, Cytosine blue, Thymine red, and Guanine black).
 The distance from the PAM sequence of the targeted C base is indicated below the chromatogram.
 It is considered that the quantifications under 5% are due to the background signal from Sanger sequencing and are thus non-significant (Kluesner et al., 2018).
 (B) Sequencing of individual clones of a pool of F1 embryos from a founder carrying the W577* mutation in Cbl.
 TGG-to-TAA precise mutation was found in 8 of 21 clones.
 No editing or INDELs were detected in all other clones.
 (C) Three months post-fertilization (mpf) cbl wild type derived from the incross of wild-type siblings (upper panel) and dwarf maternal zygotic (MZ) mutant fish found in 24% of the progeny (lower panel).
-(D) Quantification of the body length of the cbl controls and of the dwarf +/+MZ cbl.
+(D) Quantification of the body length of the cbl+/+ controls and of the dwarf MZ cbl−/−.
 The dwarf fish show a significant reduced size at three mpf compared to the wild-type controls. n = 8 for each group.
 Mann–Whitney test, p=0,0002.
-Scale bars: (−/−C) 5 mm.
+Scale bars: (C) 5 mm.

-## Conclusions
+### Conclusions

 In our work, we took advantage of base editors to generate C-to-T point mutations at unprecedented high efficiencies (up to 91%) without detecting any unwanted mutations that were often problematic when using CBEs in zebrafish.
 In comparison, previous work has reported an efficiency reaching a maximum of 29% using the BE3 (Zhang et al., 2017).
 Another more recent study employed the ancBE4max variant in zebrafish with a slight difference of efficiency that might be due to the choice of the specific locus targeted, the synthesis of the sgRNA (homemade vs commercially synthetized) and the injection mode (yolk vs cell) (Carrington et al., 2020).
 More recently, Zhao et al., 2020 have shown similar efficiencies as we obtained in our study.
 To expand the gene-editing possibilities in this animal model, we established in addition a new editor variant recognizing the NAA PAM.
 Using these approaches, we first performed the endogenous and constitutive activation of Wnt signaling by introducing the S33L mutation in β-catenin.
 In addition, we demonstrated using these strategies that we were able to precisely target several cancer-associated genes for which so far only transgenic over-expressions or imprecise deletions were used to elucidate their functions.
 Among our targets, the introduced mutation in the cbl gene allowed us to generate a new zebrafish model for dwarfism.